marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 {::boilerplate bcp14-tagged}

 # Tolerance of missing or malformed BGP Origin attribute

+The ORIGIN attribute is considered malformed if its length is not 1 as specified by {{Section 4.3 of -bgp}}, or its value is not one of these specified by {{-bgp}}.
+It is considered absent if it's not included in the UPDATE message at all.

 Unless explicitly configured by a network operator to do otherwise, if the ORIGIN attribute is malformed or absent, BGP speakers SHOULD